Authorized Eastern Canada distributor · Dyneema® synthetic chains

 80 % lighter.

 Murlink® synthetic chains — woven from Dyneema®, the world's strongest fiber.
 Same working load as steel, a fraction of the weight, a fraction of the back injuries.
 Lifting and lashing for crews who handle heavy chains every day.
-Authorized Quebec distribution by Maxor — the same engineers who plan your lifts, sourcing the rigging hardware that matches the methodology.
+Authorized Eastern Canada distribution by Maxor — Quebec, Ontario and the Maritimes — the same engineers who plan your lifts, sourcing the rigging hardware that matches the methodology.

 Stronger than the steel equivalent at equal mass